Port Denison & Dongara | 10 Best Things To Do

 Brief History of Port Denison Dongara

-I would like to respectfully acknowledge the Wattandee people who are the Traditional Owners and First People of these lands.
+I would like to respectfully acknowledge the Wattandee people who are the Traditional Custodians and First People of these lands.
 I would like to pay my respect to the Elders past, present, and future for they hold the memories, the traditions, the culture and hopes of the Wattandee people.

 Lieutenant George Grey was the first European to pass through this region in 1839.
 Unfortunately, he became shipwrecked at Gantheaume Bay near Kalbarri and had to trek the 700 km back to the Swan River Colony in Perth.